mingtsou/geog371/lectures/lec03/readme.md

 ## 4. Start up a Web Server

 For testing and debugging purpose, we need our computer to act like a WebServer, allowing it to access files online.
 There are many tools for doing this, and one is built right into python.
-If you use a Mac or Linux, please open `Terminal`, if on Windows, open command prompt.
+If you use a Mac or Linux, please open `Terminal`, if on Windows, open command prompt. (link to https://www.howtogeek.com/235101/10-ways-to-open-the-command-prompt-in-windows-10/).
 In the main working interface, use the command `cd` to **change directory** to the folder in which your website files are located.
 Once there, type the following to start a simple Python server.

 ```bash
 $ python -m SimpleHTTPServer 8000